kikito/stateful.lua/README.md

 The `package.path` variable must be configured so that the folder in which stateful.lua is copied is available, of course.

-Please make sure that you read the license, too (for your convenience it's now included at the beginning of the middleclass.lua file).

 # Specs

 This project uses [busted](http://olivinelabs.com/busted/) for its specs.
 In order to run them, install busted, and then execute it on the top folder: